angular-ui/bootstrap/src/pagination/docs/readme.md

  * `ng-change`
  	:
- 	Call a function on any pagination change.
+ 	`ng-change` can be used together with `ng-model` to call a function whenever the page changes.

  * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
  	: